Spana Prosecution: Background

-In 1624, a woman by the name Giulia Mangiardi (1581-1651) arrived to Rome from Palermo in Sicily.
+In 1624, a woman by the name Giulia Mangiardi (1581–1651) arrived to Rome from Palermo in Sicily.
 Her proper name was Giulia Mangiardi, but she has traditionally become known in history under the invented name "Giulia Tofana", because she was the inventor of the poison Aqua Tofana, which she sold commercially in Palermo.
-Traditionally, she is said to have named the poison her alleged mother Thofania d'Adamo, but there is nothing to indicate that d'Adamo was the mother of Giulia Mangiardi, though she may have been her disciple.
+Traditionally, she is said to have named the poison after her alleged mother Thofania d'Adamo, but there is nothing to indicate that d'Adamo was the mother of Giulia Mangiardi, though Mangiardi may have been her disciple.

-Since her second husband Ranchetti Cesare (1564-1654) wasted the family money, she started to manufacture and sell the poison in Rome to support the family.
+Since her second husband Ranchetti Cesare (1564–1654) wasted the family money, she started to manufacture and sell the poison in Rome to support the family.
 Historians point to her dying in her sleep in 1651 with no one aware of her poisoning activities.

 Her business was taken over by stepdaughter from her first marriage with Niccolo Spano Lorestino, Gironima Spana, who was established as an astrologer, but had been initiated by her stepmother in how to manufacture and sell the poison.
-Gironima Spana appear to have expanded the business inherited from her stepmother.
+Gironima Spana appears to have expanded the business inherited from her stepmother.

 She manufactured the poison and sold it personally, but she also employed women associates to sell the poison for her: in at least some cases, these associates were former clients.
 Normally her associates only sold the poison, but in some cases, notably in the case of Giovanna De Grandis, she also taught them to manufacture it.
 Since the apothecaries did not sell arsenic to women, Spana and Giovanna De Grandis employed the service of the male priest Padre Don Girolamo as a go-between.
 The poison was mainly sold to women clients, often women in unhappy marriages, with the intent to murder their husbands.
 Gironima Spana, in her career as an astrologer, had access to wealthy clients among the Roman aristocracy.
 It appears that the business was successful enough to expand outside of the then city borders of Rome, as the Spana organization employed at least one seller, Maddalena Ciampella, in Palestrina.